PURPOSE

 PROCEDURE

-1. Students will be required to sign the Professionalism Statement annually and meet professional standards, as described in that statement and in the School's Graduation competencies.
+1. Students are expected to meet the professional standards as described in the Professionalism Statement and in the School’s Graduation competencies.

-2. For minor and isolated professionalism lapses by students, it is expected that a course/clerkship director, peer, faculty member or staff member who is concerned about the behavior will give direct feedback to the student and make suggestions for improvement.
-Members of the HPC and the DMSP are available as resources for guidance to the observer of the lapse as well as to meet with the student and observer together (based on the observer’s comfort level); the UC Davis Physicianship Form can serve as another helpful resource.
-The purpose of such a meeting is to discuss ways in which performance can be improved, allowing the student adequate opportunity to make appropriate changes.
+2. For minor and isolated professional behavior lapses by students, it is expected that a course/clerkship director, peer, faculty, or staff member who is concerned about the behavior will give direct feedback to the student, discuss ways in which performance can be improved and allow the student adequate opportunity to make appropriate changes.

-3. If the lapse is serious from the perspective of the observer; or attempts to give the student feedback about a lapse are unsuccessful; or the behavior is repeated, the staff member, peer or faculty member should notify the course/clerkship director or appropriate curriculum manager (if the behavior occurs in the context of a course/clerkship) or the Associate Dean of Students (if the behavior is noted outside of a course/clerkship, but during School educational or sponsored activities, or on School grounds).
+3. If the lapse is 1) serious from the perspective of the observer, or 2) the observer's attempt to give the student feedback about a lapse are unsuccessful, or 3) the behavior is repeated, the peer, faculty, or staff member should notify one of the following.

-5. The completed form will be submitted to the DMSP for tracking purpose and will also be sent to the student’s Academic Coach.
+5. The completed form will be submitted to the DMSP and will also be sent to the student’s Academic Coach.
+The DMSP will reach out to the student to set up an information meeting to discuss the event(s) leading to the lapse.

-9. For all subsequent submissions of a Physicianship Form that are determined by vote of the HPC to represent professional lapses, based on the nature and pattern of lapses and the receptivity of the student to change, possible actions will include any combination of the following:
+7. Additional subsequent submissions of a Physicianship Form that are voted on by the HPC to represent professional behavior lapses, based on the nature and pattern of lapses and the receptivity of the student to change, will include any combination of the following actions.

 1. Continued work with the HPC or external resources to promote self-awareness and professional growth.

-2. Continued work with the HPC to promote self-awareness and professional growth and reporting of the lapse(s) to the Vice Dean of Education for inclusion in the Medical Student Performance Evaluation (MSPE).
+2. Continued work with the HPC to promote self-awareness and professional growth and reporting of the lapse(s) to the Vice Dean for Medical Education for inclusion in the Medical Student Performance Evaluation (MSPE).

-3. Continued work with the HPC to promote self-awareness and professional growth, reporting of the lapse(s) to the Vice Dean of Education for inclusion in the MSPE, and referral to the Committee on Student Promotions (CSP) for the development of a remediation plan.
+3. Continued work with the HPC to promote self-awareness and professional growth, reporting of the lapse(s) to the Vice Dean for Medical Education for inclusion in the MSPE, and referral to the Committee on Student Promotions (CSP) for the development of a remediation plan.

-10. As described in the Regulation of the School of Medicine, for lapses that have occurred in the context of a course, course directors may choose to give an ‘I’ mark or a Y grade for the course, based on the course grading policy.
+8. As described in the School of Medicine's Bylaws and Regulations, lapses that have occurred in the context of a course, course directors may choose to give an ‘I’ grade or a Y mark for the course, based on the course grading policy.

-11. Students may also be placed on Academic Warning or Probation or face a dismissal recommendation from CSP as outlined the School’s Regulations and CSP policies.
+9. Students may also be placed on Academic Warning or Probation or face a dismissal recommendation from CSP as outlined the School’s Regulations and other M.D.
+Program related policies.

-12. Students on whom a Physicianship Form is submitted, who do not feel that its issuance was merited, can ask for clarification or review from the person who submitted the form.
+11. Students on whom a Physicianship Form is submitted to the DMSP who do not feel that its issuance was merited can ask for clarification or review from the person who submitted the form.

 1. The student cannot appeal the Physicianship Form unless

-1. the student feels that it was based on discrimination (i.e, that bias or wrongdoing on the part of the observer or reporter has occurred), or
+1. The student feels that it was based on discrimination (i.e, bias or wrongdoing on the part of the observer or reporter has occurred).

-2. A student with a grievance regarding an alleged act of discrimination as expressed through a Physicianship Form may contact the Vice Dean of Education, who will investigate and make a final determination.
+2. A student with a grievance regarding an alleged act of discrimination as expressed through a Physicianship Form may contact the Vice Dean for Medical Education for an investigation and final determination on the lapse.

 RESPONSIBILITY